...

 The Positive and Negative Aspects of Child Custody Evaluations

-There is no disputing the likelihood that the procedure would aggravate the parents and that its outcomes could be impacted by the biases or arbitrary decisions of some of the evaluators.
+There is no disputing the likelihood that the procedure would aggravate the parents.
+Its outcomes could be impacted by the biases or arbitrary decisions of some of the evaluators.
 Despite these difficulties, custody assessments are a vital tool for ensuring the welfare of kids in challenging family situations.

 The Price of Parental Evaluation